pytube/pytube/README.rst

     # Okay, let's download it!
     video.download()

-    # Note: If you wanted to choose the output directory, simply pass it as an
+    # If you wanted to choose the output directory, simply pass it as an
     # argument to the download method.
     video.download('/tmp/')